wp-plugins/wp-dtree-30/readme.txt

 == Description ==

-This plugin can generate navigation trees for your posts, pages and categories.
-WP-dTree uses Scriptaculous for awesome display effects.
-You can set effect type and duration through the admin interface (Presentation -> WP-dTree).
+This plugin can generate [navigation trees](http://www.destroydrop.com/javascripts/tree/) for your posts, pages and categories.
+It uses Scriptaculous for awesome display effects (enable in admin panel).

 WP-dTree was originally created by [Christopher Hwang](http://www.silpstream.com/blog/).
 Since Mr. Hwang went MIA, Ulf Benjaminsson forked the plugin (as of version 3.x).

-The fork is primarly aimed at [improving the performance](http://wordpress.org/extend/plugins/wp-dtree-30/faq/) of WP-dTree, but packs a lot of new features and modernizations to boot; WP 2.3 compability, widgets, out-of-the-box Scriptaculous support, feed icons, post counts and more.
+The fork is focused on [performance improvements](http://wordpress.org/extend/plugins/wp-dtree-30/faq/), but it packs a lot of new features and modernizations to boot; WP 2.3 compability, widgets, out-of-the-box Scriptaculous support, feed icons, post counts and more.

 If you enjoy WP-dTree and would like to suggest a specific feature, or just motivate further development - please consider buying me [a used book](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x).

 **Changes in v3.3.1** (ulfben - 20071102)

 1. Removed redundant `li`-tags from widgets. (props: Alexey Zamulla)
-1. Added CHARACTER SET and COLLATION to the cache tables. ([props: michuw](http://wordpress.org/support/topic/141554))
+1. Support for non-ascii characters. ([props: michuw](http://wordpress.org/support/topic/141554))
 1. Properly encoded ampersands (&) in javascript URLs.

 **Changes in v3.3** (2007-10-26)